Arpita31/Safe-Data-Cloak/README.md

 3. In date redaction, we check for YYYY/MM/DD, DD-MM-YYYY, MM/DD/YY, 31st December 2024, 2024, December 31 or Dec 2024, etc.

-4. In phone redaction numbers except + sign are redacted.

-5. In date dedaction we are not checking the validity of the date.
+4. In date dedaction we are not checking the validity of the date.

-6. Stats we are showing how many number of changes happened under each category like names, dates, phones, addresses and concepts.
+5. Stats we are showing how many number of changes happened under each category like names, dates, phones, addresses and concepts.